-June 30, 2016
+April 11, 2016

-What's in the Final FY 2017 Budget for Education?
+What's in the Proposed FY 2017 Budget for Education?

-SUMMARY OF THE FINAL EDUCATION FY 2017 BUDGET
+SUMMARY OF THE PROPOSED FY 2017 BUDGET

-- The FY 2017 budget increases the base per-pupil amount by 2 percent and funds projected enrollment increases for both DCPS and public charter schools. - It provides \$91 million for about 43,000 students across DCPS and PCS who will qualify as "at-risk" in the 2016-17 school year. - Nearly half of DC Public Schools' "at-risk" resources are allocated to core functions that all schools are entitled to under DCPS' school staffing model, rather than to provide supplemental services targeted on at-risk students. - The budget includes funds to offer "extended school day" at 32 schools and "extended school year" in 11 DCPS schools. - The budget includes \$3.6 million in new funding to improve the quality of child care in the District.
-It includes \$1.8 million to increase the child care reimbursement rate for providers serving toddlers in DC's child care subsidy program.
-This represents modest progress toward raising reimbursement rates that are well below market rates and make it hard for providers to offer quality care. - The FY 2017 budget maintains \$4.9 million in grants to community-based organizations that provide afterschool and summer programming for children and youth.
-Policymakers and community stakeholders are working on a strategy to administer these grants next year.
+- The proposed FY 2017 budget increases the base per-pupil amount by 2 percent and funds projected enrollment increases for both DCPS and public charter schools. - It provides \$91 million for about 43,000 students across DCPS and PCS who will qualify as "at-risk" in the 2016-17 school year. - Nearly half of DC Public Schools' "at-risk" resources are allocated to core functions that all schools are entitled to under DCPS' school staffing model, rather than to provide supplemental services targeted on at-risk students. - The proposed budget includes funds to offer "extended school day" at 32 schools and "extended school year" in 11 DCPS schools. - The proposal includes \$3.6 million in new funding to improve the quality of child care in the District, including technical assistance to early care and education centers and homes, but no funding to address very low provider reimbursement rates in DC's child care subsidy program.
+Low reimbursement rates make it hard for child care centers and homes to provide high-quality care. - The budget provides flat funding for the Children and Youth Investment Collaborative to offer grants to community-based organizations that provide afterschool and summer programming for children and youth.
+This means the budget does not increase the modest number of low-income students who have access to afterschool or summer school programming through the Collaborative.

-The final fiscal year (FY) 2017 budget makes new investments in Pre-K to 12 education, including additional resources to help schools meet the costs of rising enrollment and an increase in per-pupil funding (see Figure 1 and Figure 2).
-However, more could be done to improve education in the District, especially through access to quality early care and education, services to identify and address young children with developmental delays, and ensuring funds for afterschool and summer programming are able to fund quality programs for children and youth.
+The proposed fiscal year (FY) 2017 budget adds investments to Pre-K to 12 education, including additional resources to help schools meet the costs of rising enrollment and an increase in per-pupil funding (see Figure 1 and Figure 2).
+However, more could be done to improve education in the District, especially through access to quality early care and education, services to identify and address young children with developmental delays, and quality expanded learning programs that include afterschool and summer programs.
 In addition, an analysis of DCPS' resources intended to better serve low-income students shows that nearly half of "at-risk" funding were not allocated in ways that supplement individual DCPS school budgets.

-The budget includes \$2 billion in local funds for education and related services for children in pre-kindergarten through high school.
+The proposed budget includes \$2 billion in local funds for education and related services for children in pre-kindergarten through high school.
 Overall, the key agencies in the public education budget cluster will see a 3 percent increase in local funding compared to FY 2016, after adjusting for inflation (See Table 1.
 Unless otherwise noted, all figures in this analysis are adjusted for inflation to equal FY 2017 dollars.)